Lawrence Krauss: Honors

 In an interview with Krauss in the Scientific American, science writer Claudia Dreifus called Krauss "one of the few top physicists who is also known as a public intellectual."
 Krauss is one of very few to have received awards from all three major American physics societies: the American Physical Society, the American Association of Physics Teachers, and the American Institute of Physics.
 In 2012, he was awarded the National Science Board's Public Service Medal for his contributions to public education in science and engineering in the United States.

+Controversies

 Relationship with Jeffrey Epstein

-Krauss helped to organize a 2006 conference on gravity, funded by Jeffrey Epstein.
-The conference was held on St. Thomas in the U.S. Virgin Islands.
+In 2006, Krauss helped organize a conference on gravity funded by a foundation run by financier and later convicted sex offender Jeffrey Epstein.
+The conference was held on St. Thomas in the U.S. Virgin Islands and included a trip to Epstein's private island for dinner.
+Krauss helped invite roughly 20 well-known physicists to the conference, including Gerard 't Hooft, David Gross, Frank Wilczek, Stephen Hawking, Kip Thorne, Lisa Randall, Maria Spiropulu, Barry Barish, and Alan Guth, as well as author Betsy Devine.

+Later, The Origins Project, which was at the time under the direction of Krauss, received $250,000 from an Epstein foundation called "Enhanced Education".

 Krauss defended Epstein after his 2008 guilty plea of procuring for prostitution a girl below age 18.
 In 2011, Krauss told an interviewer, "As a scientist I always judge things on empirical evidence and he always has women ages 19 to 23 around him, but I've never seen anything else, so as a scientist, my presumption is that whatever the problems were I would believe him over other people...I don't feel tarnished in any way by my relationship with Jeffrey; I feel raised by it."

 Harvard Professor Steven Pinker said that Krauss was one of several colleagues who invited him to "salons and coffee klatsches" that included Epstein.
+In August 2025, the New York Times published reports of letters given to Epstein for his 63rd birthday, including one from Krauss.
+Krauss stated that he did not recall the letter but attended several gatherings at Epstein's home.